Smaller U.S. businesses fear freeze from EU privacy ruling

 The EU and the United States will step up efforts to craft a new system, but some U.S. software and data storage firms fear the data flow will stop and that companies will instead rely on European competitors for their services.

-Midsize companies including document management company Adobe Systems Inc (ADBE.O), design software maker Autodesk Inc (ADSK.O) and coupon company RetailMeNot relied on Safe Harbor.
+Midsize companies including document management company Adobe Systems Inc, design software maker Autodesk Inc and coupon company RetailMeNot relied on Safe Harbor.

 “Any U.S. company with employees or customers in Europe is potentially impacted by this ruling,” RetailMeNot spokesman Brian Hoyt told Reuters by email.
 “We also believe it may also create challenges for data sharing necessary to rapidly provide data analysis for business operations.”